casseyshao/ESC180/README.md

 # ESC180 Introduction to Computer Programming

-This was a first year programming class that included lab assignments in Python and C. The following are the lab assignments.
+This was a first year programming class that included lab assignments in Python and C. The following are the completed lab assignments.

 **Lab 1:** Tic Tac Toe game, two player (Python).